Visa policy of Saudi Arabia: Visa on arrival / Electronic visa (e-Visa)

+Substitute visa

 Since January 2020, holders of a US, UK or Schengen visas have been eligible for a Saudi eVisa upon arrival, as long as the other visa is still valid and it has been used at least once to travel to the respective country/area.
 This eligibility is only permissible through airlines based in Saudi Arabia, such as Saudia, Flynas and Flyadeal.

 History

 On 1 September 2022, a decree was announced allowing residents of GCC countries to apply for Saudi e-Visas online and residents of the United States, United Kingdom and European Union may apply for a visa on arrival.

 On 6 August 2023, Saudi Arabia announced the expansion of its visitor e-visa scheme to the nationals of eight countries: